-Em and I have been on the hunt for a really good plant based protein powder for a while now.
+Em and I have been on the hunt for a really good plant-based protein powder for a while now.
 She is lactose intolerant and a vegetarian and, in my opinion, doesn’t get nearly enough protein in her diet.
-After a bit of nagging on my end she finally agreed to give a protein powder a try if we could find one that fit her dietary needs.
+After a bit of nagging on my end, she finally agreed to give a protein powder a try if we could find one that fit her dietary needs.
 Finally, I found one at Walmart.
-I almost done a happy dance when I spotted Purely Inspired Organic Protein.
+I almost did a happy dance when I spotted Purely Inspired Organic Protein.
 It is 100% plant-based as well as gluten, dairy, soy, cholesterol free, non-gmo and USDA organic.

 I made her a delicious smoothie during a recent visit.
 Including the protein powder took her smoothie up a notch by giving her the protein she needs.
 A serving of protein powder has 20 grams of protein which is more than I think she has been consuming. yay!

 The smoothie is pretty simple.
 You’ll need a banana, 1/2 tablespoon of peanut butter, 2 scoops of chocolate protein powder and approximately 3/4 cup of almond milk.
 Place all ingredients in the blender and blend well.
 You may need to add more almond milk if you’d like a thinner smoothie.
 Pour into a small cup and pour a bit of almond milk on top, if desired.